ildyria/Dance/Brno/SlowWaltz.md

 Use a "soft knee" (i.e. going very slightly down before rising, a bit like a bus arriving at a stop) on 1.

+# Routine

+### Whisk.

+### On the lunge:

+1. RF Step forward Dgn to W, Chest is Dgn to W. Head to the left.
+2. Rotate upper part to right.
+3. Extend to the right (Head tilted to the right)

+### Back:

+1. Step back on LF.
+Head to the left.
+Rotation to the right.
+2. Climb 80% on LF and place right foot behind left foot.
+3. Go down on right heel.
+Twist lower part to the left and extend Left foot (prepare for chasse).

+### Chasse:

+1. Step LF (heel).
+2. Step Right foot (toe), head to the left.
+Rotate & Push the lady from the LEFT hand (not from the core).
+*&* Close.
+3. While still going up, extend left foot far backward and step on toes.

+### Running Finish.

+### Natural Turn.

+### Spin Turn.

+### Promenade

+When stepping forward, step on toes but place heel quickly to go forward.
+Do not lean/drop forward when going out of promenade.